 Unless you're reddit or a magazine, almost nobody is interested in scrolling through an unordered list of your posts, which is what paginated homepages are.

-The vast majority of people are there to find a specific recipe, or topic you covered, and more often than not they will land directly on that page from the search engines and never even see your home page.
+The vast majority of people land on your site to find a specific recipe, or topic you covered, and more often than not they will land directly on that page post from the search engines, and never even see your home page.

-One option to get around this is to add a text link at the bottom of your home page that goes to your blog.
+One option is to add a custom HTML widget to your Homepage: Bottom area, with a text link that goes to your blog.
 Something like this should work well:

 Update 2019: Genesis and Feast have dropped support for blog-style pagination due to poor user experience.